 Usurping a person’s identity is a serious infraction.
 Any user who employs a false account or multiple identities will have their privileges withdrawn and be reported to the authorities in charge of the social media in question.

-Any individual may at any time consult the information accessible on the various social media managed by the Musée, but they must subscribe to these media in order to participate in them.
+Any individual may at any time consult the information accessible on the various social media managed by the Musée without subscribing to these media in order to participate in them.

 When content is published on social media, it becomes public and can in principle be consulted by anyone who visits these media.
 It must also be kept in mind that when content is published on the Internet, it is indexed by search engines and can be seen by anyone who consults the page in question.
 Even when a comment has been withdrawn by its author, it may have been republished by other users before it was withdrawn and continue to circulate on social media.
 For this reason, all comments on social media should be well thought out.

-Several Musée employees possess an account on social media sites such as Twitter and Facebook.
+Several Musée employees possess an account on social media sites such as Facebook, LinkedIn and Twitter.
 Some of them identify themselves as Musée employees.
 Despite their professional affiliation, their messages and opinions do not represent the Musée’s official position and should be viewed as personal opinions.

 Adding hyperlinks to other sites is permissible if their content is relevant and related to the topics under discussion.
 Advertising and spam are not tolerated.
 The Musée will not in any case answer for these sites or their content.